oasis-open-projects/documentation/guides/open-project-services-faq.md

-# OASIS Open Projects Service Packages FAQ
+# OASIS Open Project Services Packages FAQ

 Through the [Open Projects Program](https://www.oasis-open.org/open-projects/), OASIS provides collaborative communities with the foundation-level support and services they need to succeed.